 You can learn much more about this at the museum in the visitor centre.
 After the visit to Stonehenge we head back to the starting point to enter the exhibition which delves into the history of Stonehenge and its significance as well as the lives of the people who erected this monument thousands of years ago.

 Here you can see various prehistoric objects (tools, jewellery, pottery...) taken from various archaeological excavations as well as the forensic reconstruction of the face of a man who may have been at Stonehenge 5,500 years ago.

-I also recommend that you visit the recreation of a Neolithic settlement in this area, which was created from excavations carried out in Durrington dating from that period.
+I also recommend that you visit the recreation of a Neolithic settlement in the site, which was created from excavations in Durrington dating from that period.

-Although on the Stonehenge tour we have the assistance of an audio guide that explains what we are seeing, I think this museum is the perfect complement to better understand this stage of history so unknown to the general public, so I recommend that you spend some time during the visit.
+Although on the Stonehenge tour we have the assistance of an audio guide that explains what we are seeing, I think this museum is the perfect complement to better understand this stage of history so unknown to the general public, so I recommend that you dedicate some time to it during your visit.